People with depressive disorders have persistently depressed

 - Feelings of worthlessness and guilt, sadness and/or

-- Losing interest and pleasure in activities that you once
+- Losing interest and pleasure in activities that was once

 - Tiredness, lack of energy and motivation